-- 1) Proprietary costs.
-Past researchers argue that voluntary disclosure of firms' strategic plans may reveal too much information to their competitors and jeopardize their competitive position (e.g., Diamond, 1985; Verrecchia, 2001; Boone and White, 2015).
+Proprietary costs.
+Past researchers argue that voluntary disclosure of firms' strategic plans 1) may reveal too much information to their competitors and jeopardize their competitive position (e.g., Diamond, 1985; Verrecchia, 2001; Boone and White, 2015).
 Consistent with this work, Graham, Harvey and Rajgopal (2005) learn from a survey of corporate executives that a majority of corporate executives agrees or strongly agrees that protecting a firm's competitive position is a significant constraint on disclosing voluntary information to the financial markets.
-Voluntary disclosure costs are especially important in the context of acquisition plans announcements given that acquisitions are the most visible corporate investments to rival firms, and firms often make acquisitions to differentiate themselves from industry peers and enhance their competitive advantage.
+Voluntary disclosure costs are especially important in the context of acquisition plan announcements given that acquisitions are the most visible corporate investments to rival firms, and firms often make acquisitions to differentiate themselves from industry peers and enhance their competitive advantage.
 Hence, acquisition plan disclosures may impose significant proprietary costs if industry peers use the strategic information contained in acquisition plans to learn about (and respond to) acquisition-planning firms' course of strategic actions to stay more competitive (e.g., mimic strategy or introduce new products).
 In sum, we expect proprietary costs to be negatively correlated with a firm's decision of communicating acquisition plans.
-To proxy for the magnitude of such proprietary costs, we measure i) competition from peers using Herfindahl-Hirschman index (HHI index) based on the text-based network industry classification (TNIC) from Hoberg and Philips (2010, 2016) (Competitive Industry),22 and ii) stock return and EPS synchronicities with a firm's corresponding industry (Stock return synchronicity, EPS synchronicity).
-Proprietary costs of communicating acquisition plans are expected to be higher when i) a firm operates in a more competitive industry, and ii) a firm's underlying industry is less homogenous where firms share less commonalities regarding their fundamentals (i.e., Stock return and EPS synchronicity are lower; e.g., Merkley, Michaely, and Pacelli, 2017; Gokkaya, Li, Pool ad Xie, 2023). - 2) Herding.
-Corporate executives are known to follow the disclosure decisions of executives at peer firms due to reputational risks arising from acting "differently" from the crowd (Scharfstein and
+To proxy for the magnitude of such proprietary costs, we measure i) competition from peers using Herfindahl-Hirschman index (HHI index) based on the text-based network industry classification

+(TNIC) from Hoberg and Philips (2010, 2016) (Competitive Industry),23 and ii) stock return and EPS synchronicities with a firm's corresponding industry (Stock return synchronicity, EPS synchronicity).
+Proprietary costs of communicating acquisition plans are expected to be higher when i) a firm operates in a more competitive industry, and ii) a firm's underlying industry is less homogenous where firms share less commonalities regarding their fundamentals (i.e., Stock return and EPS synchronicity are lower; e.g., Merkley, Michaely, and Pacelli, 2017; Gokkaya, Li, Pool ad Xie, 2023).